Zuzu

 # Theme

-templateHTML = "templates/fuzzymf/template.html"
+templateHTML = "templates/anubhavpgit/template.html"

 Zuzu leverages Node.js and a few packages to convert markdown files into HTML pages.
 It parses the markdown files, extracts the front matter, and converts the markdown content into HTML.
 The HTML is then injected into a template to generate the final HTML page.
 The final HTML page is then written to the output directory.
 The packages used are: